Panelists discuss the links between democratic governance and global health.

 WIGLEY: So obviously we didn’t look at this directly, but one could argue that that the development of human capital of all kinds—including health and education—may have a positive impact on not just the economy, but also institutions.
 So obviously there’s a lot of theory that we would have to work through to position this.
 So there’s kind of, you know, the modernizing institutions for health.
 The focus before might have been more on straightforward education, but health—and then now health in terms of the child, for example.
 But perhaps one implication of our study is the significance of adult health and noncommunicable disease on this issue.
 The long-run impact on democratic institutions is a very interesting question, I think.

 DIELEMAN: Yeah.
-And I—all I would add to that is more emphasis on the concept of human capital.
+All I would add to that is more emphasis on the concept of human capital.
 In particular, on the health side of the contributions to human capital, the focus on childhood diseases, things that interrupt the period of education.
 And then also adult diseases that prevent laborers and workforce participants.
 So, again, connecting back to health and economic development is something that certainly researchers continue to point towards, and the science there continues to evolve, so.

-AYERS: I saw a question over here.
+AYRES: I saw a question over here.

 Q: Hi.
 I’m Alicia Phillips Mandaville.
 I’m from IREX.